-Web Apps truly facilitate sharing, because all that is needed is an internet connection.
-If you save your work to the online Microsoft SkyDrive account, you can give someone who doesn’t own Office permission to view that folder online.
+Office Online is intended to truly facilitate sharing, because all you need is an internet connection.
+If you save your work to the online Microsoft OneDrive (formerly SkyDrive) account, you can give someone who does not own Office permission to view that folder online.

-The Cost of Microsoft Web Apps and Office 365 Subscriptions
+Cost of Office Online and Office 365 Subscriptions

-What aren’t free, are the upgraded cloud options most business users will want, such as storage.
+What are not free are the upgraded cloud options most business users will want.
 This is where Understanding Office Suite Subscriptions (Office 365) comes in.

 Users can open, read, and edit files authored in Office 2007, Office 2010, Office 2013 Preview, Office 2008 for Mac, and Office 2011 for Mac.

-Microsoft Office Web Apps can run on each of the major internet browsers: Explorer, Chrome, Safari, and Firefox.
+Microsoft Office Online can run on each of the major internet browsers: Explorer, Chrome, Safari, and Firefox.

-Microsoft Office Web Apps are compatible, with varying touch capabilities and functionality, on many platforms, as follows:
+Office Online programs are compatible, with varying touch capabilities and functionality, on many platforms, as follows: